outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-copy-bot/README.md

 ## Overview

-A copy trading bot that uses gRPC to stream target trader's swap txns.
+A copy trading bot uses gRPC to stream target trader's swap txns.
 It's designed to quickly detect and trade the target trader's Raydium swap txns.

 ## How it works